Estimated reading time: 7 minutes

 More importantly, these foster carers know these children aren’t their children.
 They are other people’s children, and for them, caring for these children on behalf of their families is a privilege.
-Subsequently, getting this care right is vital for the peace of mind of families.
+Subsequently, getting this care right is vital for families’ peace of mind.
 They need to know their children are with good people who will care for and love them until such a time, as they can go home.

 These foster carers understand the family bonds that many children have; they know the importance of family, especially for children who need emergency and short-term foster care.

 Also, they know how important it is to keep siblings together.
 However, there is a shortage of foster carers to take siblings; sadly, they become separated.